Easy Homemade Pizza Crust [Recipe]

 Recipe Notes

-1. I find that this dough comes out of the freezer almost better than if you use it fresh!
+1. I find that this dough comes out of the freezer very well!
 Making this ahead of time can make some pretty speedy pizza nights in the days ahead... and even more so if you prep & freeze your sauce in advance as well!

 1. Drizzle the crust with a bit of olive oil, and spread it evenly over the surface with a pastry brush.
 Sprinkle with salt and freshly ground black pepper.
 (You can also do some parmesan cheese around the edges if you like.)